Freely-Given-org/Biblelator/Documentation/Installation.md

         but these instructions will assume that you called it BiblelatorFiles.

+4. A note about the Biblelator development version:
+    When you are installing the Biblelator program files using git clone in #6 below, you have the option of using the master (stable) version, or the later development version.
+    The development version is likely to have more features, and at any point in time, might have more or less bugs.
+If you want to do this, use: git checkout development
+    after the git clone command in step #6a.
+    Note that depending on the current stages of development, you might also need the development version of the BOS (in step #5a below).

-4. Install the Bible Organisational System inside the BiblelatorFiles folder.
+5. Install the Bible Organisational System (BOS) inside the BiblelatorFiles folder.
     Open https://github.com/openscriptures/BibleOrgSys in a browser window.
     On the right-hand side of the page are links to either:
         a.
 Download (clone) BibleOrgSys with Git (using either HTTPS or SSH (if you have a GitHub account).